 Situated in a global center of knowledge and knowledge professionals, the SLA New York Community identifies, defines, and communicates the values of its members.
 The Community anticipates and evaluates trends with the intention of exploring and creating opportunities to influence the information professions.

-The New York Chapter will be the regional catalyst for the fostering and discussion of new professional ideas through which its members will become the most competitively positioned knowledge professionals in the metropolitan area.
+The New York Community will be the regional catalyst for the fostering and discussion of new professional ideas through which its members will become the most competitively positioned knowledge professionals in the metropolitan area.

-Champions the value of our membership to the information and knowledge marketplace; promotes the recognition of accomplishments within the organization and society.
+Champion the value of our membership to the information and knowledge marketplace; promotes the recognition of accomplishments within the organization and society.

-Connects members to a network of information professionals, recruiters, vendors, students, and other related information industry partners, fostering a collaborative approach to advocacy on behalf of the profession and learning.
+Connect members to a network of information professionals, recruiters, vendors, students, and other related information industry partners, fostering a collaborative approach to advocacy on behalf of the profession and learning.

 - Re-invigorate or re-imagine a more formal member networking organization in which members can seek, recommend, and secure career information and opportunities.

 - Welcome new members and provide resources for how to get the most out of their SLA-NY membership.

 - Ensure active and safe spaces for community discussion via a variety of channels, both in-person and virtual.

 Enable our members to define, influence, and execute information policy within their organization.